AARON ANDERSONAssociate Chair, Head of Undergraduate Studies, Virginia Commonwealth University

 Prior to his current position with Texas Teachers, Frank served as an electronics support measures technician in the United States Navy Submarine force, an information security officer for Texas State University, and an instructor for the Cisco Networking Academy.
 His credentials include the Certified Chief Information Security Officer (CCISO), Certified Information System Security Professional (CISSP), Certified Ethical Hacker (CEH), as well as graduating summa cum laude from the University of Houston-Clear Lake.

-Michael Wilson works for the Utah Retirement Systems, conducting group seminars and one-on-one counseling with officials, members, and local/county/state administrative personnel regarding retirement benefits.
-He is also the owner of Integrity Financial Planning, specializing in retirement saving, investments, rollovers, IRAs, 401k, 403b and retirement income planning.
+Mike Wilson is the owner of Integrity Financial Planning, specializing in retirement saving, investments, rollovers, IRAs, 401k, 403b and retirement income planning.

 Prior to founding Integrity in 1998, Mike worked as a faculty member at the College for Financial Planning in Denver, training other financial advisors.
 He has extensive experience in the mutual fund industry, having worked with Fidelity Investments and Invesco Mutual Funds.
 Mike has an MBA in Finance from Baylor University, and he is a Certified Financial Planner® and a Certified Retirement Counselor®.
 He also serves as a technical reviewer for the Journal of Financial Planning.

 PAUL WOODActuary and Consultant, Gabriel Roeder Smith & Company